 Provision for pupils who need additional support is strong and the school uses a wide range of programmes that meet their needs successfully.
-For example, SNAP Assessment Profiling, Speech Link, Language Link and Wellcomm for tracking wellbeing throughout the school.
+For example, Boxall Online, SNAP Assessment Profiling, Speech Link, Language Link and Wellcomm for tracking wellbeing throughout the school.
 Leaders and teachers use assessment information well to plan effective support in classes and through withdrawal groups.
 The school identifies pupils who need support at an early stage.
-Staff provide high quality individual education plans for relevant pupils, and regularly conduct comprehensive reviews of their progress.
+Staff provide high quality individualised plans for relevant pupils, and regularly conduct comprehensive reviews of their progress.

 There is excellent interaction between pupils, parents and staff and most pupils are fully aware of their targets.
 Skilful teaching assistants make extremely positive contributions to the progress in development of pupils’ targets.
-For example, our Higher Level TA tracks and plans intervention for various groups such as ALN, Fringe and MAT pupils.
+For example, our Higher Level TA tracks and plans intervention for various groups such as ALN, Boost and Wellbeing.
 Their reports and assessment are fed back to class teachers in order to provide accurate information on pupil progress and learning needs.
 The Higher-Level TA is also funded through the school PDG grant, which demonstrates excellent value for money and effective use of resources as our FSM pupils perform very favourably due to the support provided.

 Due to the school context, RCSIG funding does not cover the necessary support required for raising standards across the school.
 However, LPS allocates further funding to meet the needs of all learners.
 All groups of learners make very good progress in core areas of learning across the school.
 The school works closely and in partnership with parents to give advice on supporting their children with Additional Learning Needs.
-More able pupils are tracked and monitored through Incerts to ensure they receive the appropriate challenge in all year groups.
+More able pupils are tracked and monitored to ensure they receive the appropriate challenge in all year groups.
 The ALN team carry out regular meetings with parents that require support and advice.
 With support from external agencies, they also hold Parent Workshops on various topics related to ALN.